pritis-spektra/dvlprprdctvtyghdepth/Lab03/Lab3.md

     ![](./media/image5.png)

-3. Open the Terminal and open Git Bash and run below command to navigate to the folder.
+3. Open the Terminal->Git Bash and run below command to navigate to the folder.

-    +++cd lab-03-documentation/java+++
+    +++cd github-copilot-workshops-labs-java/lab-03-documentation/java/+++

     ![](./media/image6.png)

 4. After making changes to the poml.xml, reload the maven with the  command

     +++mvn clean compile+++